coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 also be thrown.

 **Shuriken:** A shuriken is a special monk weapon.
 This designation gives a monk wielding shuriken special options.
-A shuriken can't be used as a melee weapon.
+A shuriken can’t be used as a melee weapon.

 Although they are thrown weapons, shuriken are treated as ammunition for